📍 Los Angeles 📞 (310) 526-0200

 What do I need to bring for my fingerprinting appointment?

-You’ll need a valid government-issued photo ID (such as a driver’s license or passport).
-If submitting to the FBI directly, bring your completed FBI request form and payment if required.
-We’ll take care of the fingerprinting and can print on FD-258 cards if needed.
+Bring a valid government-issued ID such as a driver’s license or passport.
+If you are submitting your application directly to the FBI, bring your printed request form and payment confirmation.
+We complete the fingerprints for you and can print on FD-258 cards if needed.
+For details on what to expect during your appointment, visit our Live Scan Fingerprinting page.

 How long does it take to get results from the FBI?